 The ground is littered with the smoldering corpses of once-proud retailers that have been crippled by the changing economy and have starved in the face of new consumer spending habits.
 Stores are rapidly filing for bankruptcy and no chain — no matter how large or iconic — is immune.

 The companies listed in this article have all filed for Chapter 11 Bankruptcy, meaning that they are unable to service their debt or pay their creditors.
 Essentially, the company retains control of its assets but is declared a “debtor in possession,” and is protected from litigation for a short time.
 This gives businesses a chance to restructure and reestablish themselves, all under supervision of the court.
 So while it’s not the guaranteed end for these companies, it’s a last chance.
-If they don’t find a way to find their relevance, time is against them.
+If they don’t find a way to find their relevance in the 21st century, time is against them.

 The factors that play into these closures are many, but one theme that seems to be present in almost all cases is the rise of ecommerce.
 Adaptation has become mandatory for older businesses to stay afloat, and those that can’t find a way to stay relevant are being quickly tossed by the wayside.

 Let’s look at some of the businesses that won’t be joining us in 2018, and break down the reasons they didn’t make the cut.